 There are over 1,500 miles of coastline between Southern California and Washington State.
-If you’re planning a road trip this summer to rediscover America's West Coast, here are some must visit stops along the way.
+If you’re planning a road trip to rediscover America's West Coast, here are some must visit stops along the way.

 Big Sur, California: